Skip to content

 Vehicle dependent route calculation

-• truck_interurban: A profile for trucks that avoid highways.
+• truck_interurban: A profile for trucks that prioritize other roads over highways.
+Routes tend to be shorter and have less toll

 Obstacles along the route